nl-design-system/themes/proprietary/haarlemmermeer-design-tokens/README.md

-# Design Tokens for Amsterdam Design System
+# NL Design System design tokens Gemeente Haarlemmermeer

-Information for the tokens have been obtained from [inside the `amsterdam-styled-component` package](https://github.com/Amsterdam/amsterdam-styled-components/tree/master/packages/asc-ui/src/theme/default).
+These tokens have been obtained by analysing the [website of Gemeente Haarlemmermeer](https://haarlemmermeergemeente.nl).

-## File format

-The tokens have been stored in a JSON file that follows the [Style Dictionary 3.0](https://amzn.github.io/style-dictionary/) format.